Administrative Accounting Policies and Procedures - McNeese State University

 Billing and Recording

 Students may register at McNeese State University via web or with department advisors.
 At the time of enrollment in classes, students' invoices are available on-line and receivables are recorded in the student and financial records systems.
 Students who pre-register are mailed bills approximately six weeks before classes begin.
 Signed financial aid authorization forms, payment in full or fee deferral arrangements with the down payment must received before late registration begins.
-Qualified students may avail themselves to the University's fee deferral plan.
-A fee deferral plan spreads payments over the length of the semester to assist students who do not qualify for or do not wish to receive financial aid.
+Qualified students may avail themselves to the University's installment plan.
+An installment plan spreads payments over the length of the semester to assist students who do not qualify for or do not wish to receive financial aid.
 Students have the option of paying on-line via the web with either check or credit card or may pay the University directly via drop box, mail or in person at the cashier's office.
 If payment in full or fee deferral arrangements have not been done by the due date, the students' classes may be purged from the system at which time the corresponding receivables are removed from the student and financial records systems.

 Late registration and schedule changes are allowed during the first week of classes.
 As of the end of this period, payment is due for late registrants and for increased amounts due resulting from schedule changes.
-Following individual account analysis, students with outstanding balances and no fee deferral plan down payment may be dropped from the University at which time all charges are reversed from their student account and the corresponding receivables are removed from the systems.
+Following individual account analysis, students with outstanding balances and no installment plan down payment may be dropped from the University at which time all charges are reversed from their student account and the corresponding receivables are removed from the systems.

 Students Accounts Receivable